In-chambers opinion: Supreme Court of the United States

+List of in-chambers opinions since 1990

 Other American appellate courts

 The rules of some other multi-member American appellate courts sometimes authorize a single judge or justice to take certain actions.
 Sometimes these actions are procedural in nature, such as granting extensions of time or granting or denying permission to file an amicus curiae brief.
 In other courts, the powers of a single judge can be more extensive; for example, in the New York Court of Appeals, a single judge rules on a defendant's motion for leave to appeal in a criminal case, and his or her decision is final.

 It is relatively unusual for single judges or justices of lower courts to issue opinions explaining their rulings on these matters, but when they do, the designation "in chambers" is sometimes used.